 Keystone Exams are state mandated end-of-course tests intended for students in the Class of 2017 and beyond to demonstrate proficiency in core subjects.
 The expectation is that all students will pass these tests in order to graduate.
 There is a secondary purpose of the Keystone Exams as well.
 The Keystone Exams in Algebra I and Literature will be used to determine the high school’s AYP status each year.
 The Keystones will replace the PSSA for juniors.
-Again, all grade 11 students (Class of 2014) will take the exams this year.

 Q: What subjects have a related Keystone Exam?

 English Language Arts, Algebra I, and Biology are the first three Keystone Exams to be implemented.
 The State will be developing other exams as part of the graduation requirement in future years which include but are not limited to Composition (in 2019), and Civics and Government (in 2020).
 The State will also develop five Keystone Exams that will be available for voluntary use.
 These exams are Geometry, U.S. History, Algebra II, Chemistry, and World History.

 Q: How are Keystone Exams related to high school graduation requirements?